Battle of the Atlantic: Mediterranean diversion

-In October 1941, Hitler ordered Dönitz to move U-boats into the Mediterranean to support German operations in that theatre.
-The resulting concentration near Gibraltar resulted in a series of battles around the Gibraltar and Sierra Leone convoys.
+In October 1941, Hitler ordered Dönitz to move U-boats into the Mediterranean Sea to support German operations in that theatre.
+The resulting concentration near Gibraltar produced a series of battles around the Gibraltar and Sierra Leone convoys.
 In December 1941, Convoy HG 76 sailed, escorted by the 36th Escort Group of two sloops and six corvettes under Captain Frederic John Walker, reinforced by the first of the new escort carriers, HMS Audacity, and three destroyers from Gibraltar.
-The convoy was immediately intercepted by the waiting U-boat pack, resulting in a brutal battle.
-Walker was a tactical innovator, his ships' crews were highly trained and the presence of an escort carrier meant U-boats were frequently sighted and forced to dive before they could get close to the convoy.
-Over the next five days, five U-boats were sunk (four by Walker's group), despite the loss of Audacity after two days.
-The British lost Audacity, a destroyer and only two merchant ships.
+The convoy was immediately intercepted by the waiting U-boat pack, resulting in a brutal five-day battle.
+Walker was a tactical innovator and his ships' crews were highly trained.
+The presence of an escort carrier meant U-boats were frequently sighted and forced to dive before they could get close to the convoy, at least until Audacity was sunk after two days.
+The five-day battle cost the Germans five U-boats (four sunk by Walker's group), while the British lost Audacity, a destroyer, and only two merchant ships.
 The battle was the first clear Allied convoy victory.

 Through dogged effort, the Allies slowly gained the upper hand until the end of 1941.
 Although Allied warships failed to sink U-boats in large numbers, most convoys evaded attack completely.
 Shipping losses were high, but manageable.

 Operation Drumbeat (January–June 1942)

 The attack on Pearl Harbor and the subsequent German declaration of war on the United States had an immediate effect on the campaign.
-Dönitz promptly planned to attack shipping off the American East Coast.
-He had only 12 Type IX boats able to reach US waters; half of them had been diverted by Hitler to the Mediterranean.
-One of the remainder was under repair, leaving only five boats for Operation Drumbeat (Paukenschlag), sometimes called by the Germans the "Second happy time."
+Dönitz planned to attack shipping off the American East Coast.
+He had only five Type IX boats able to reach US waters for Operation Drumbeat (Paukenschlag), sometimes called the "second happy time" by the Germans.